 Why does Divinity sometimes choose not to set?
 "Divinity is a tricky confection to make under the best circumstances--almost impossible under less than good.
 The recipe in one community cookbook advises a short consultation with the local meteorologist: "Please remember candy doesn't set unless the barometer reads 30 in. or over; doesn't make a difference whether it's raining or not, just watch your t.v. for the barometric pressure."
 Divinity like most other Southern canides shows up around the winter holidays.
 It is sort of a companion piece to fudge in Christmas gift boxes. ---Biscuits, Spoonbread, and Sweet Potato Pie, Bill Neal [Alfred A. Knopf: New York] 1996, p.
 138 (from The Food Timeline).My advice: mix, mix, mix some more.
 And just when you think you can't hold the mixer any longer... keep on mixing.
 But, be careful not to mix too much.
 There's a very fine line between too much and not enough mixing of Divinity.

 I never said it was easy.

-About 3 years ago, I attempted to make Divinity myself for the first time.
+Last Christmas, I attempted to make Divinity for the first time.
 Unfortunately, my first attempt did not go as well as I'd hoped.
 The first few spoonfuls weren't firm enough and spread all over the wax paper like big, gooey cookies.
 After beating for a few more minutes, the mixture firmed up quite a bit, and finally began to stiffen.

 |Yucky goo is not divine!|